PX4/PX4-user_guide/en/telemetry/esp8266_wifi_module.md

 ## ESP8266 Flashing/Firmware (Advanced)

-ESP8266 modules from different manufacturers may not have appropriate firmware pre-installed.
+ESP8266 modules from different manufacturers may not have appropriate ESP8266 firmware pre-installed.
-The instructions below explain how to update it with the latest version.
+The instructions below explain how to update radios with the correct version.

 ### Pre Built Binaries